RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading/upgrade-active-active.md

 aliases:
 ---

-When you upgrade an Active-Active (CRDB) database, you can also upgrade the CRDB protocol version and feature version.
+When you upgrade an [Active-Active (CRDB) database]({{<relref "/rs/databases/active-active">}}), you can also upgrade the CRDB protocol version and feature version.

 ## CRDB protocol version guidelines

 Starting with version 5.4.2, a new CRDB protocol version helps support  Active-Active features.

-The CRDB protocol is backward-compatible, which means v5.4.2 CRDB instances can understand write-operations from instances using the the earlier CRDB protocol.
-However, earlier CRDB instances (those using the older protocol cannot) understand write-operations from instances using the newer protocol version.
+The new CRDB protocol is backward compatible, which means v5.4.2 CRDB instances can understand write operations from instances using the the earlier CRDB protocol.
+However, earlier CRDB instances using the older protocol cannot understand write operations from instances using the newer protocol version.

 After you upgrade the CRDB protocol on one instance, non-upgraded instances cannot receive write updates from the upgraded instance.

 The upgraded instance receives updates from upgraded and non-upgraded instances.

-When upgraded to the latest protocol version, upgraded instances automatically receives any missing write-operations.
+When upgraded to the latest protocol version, upgraded instances automatically receive any missing write operations.

-_Guidelines:_
+_Upgrade guidelines:_

 - Upgrade all instances of a specific CRDB within a reasonable time frame to avoid temporary inconsistencies between the instances.